dftbplus/dftbplus/INSTALL.rst

     -DLAPACK_LIBRARY="mkl_gf_lp64;mkl_gnu_thread;mkl_core"

-  When needed, you can specify the complete path to a libray or pass linker options as defined variables, e.g.::
+  When needed, you can specify the complete path to a library or pass linker options as defined variables, e.g.::

     -DLAPACK_LIBRARY="/opt/openblas/libopenblas.a"